On her Facebook page she wrote, “I was up for two hours last night because of an animal outside… I am so exhausted and annoyed!”

 But you don’t have to.

-Guilt mistake sleep props for needing security
+Guilt mistake sleep props with attachment

 Of course we need to meet all our baby’s needs.